 Fixing a TV That Keeps Restarting

-TVs are a great source of entertainment, whether you’re binge-watching your favorite classic series or playing the latest video game.
-But what happens when your TV suddenly starts rebooting continuously, refusing to finish a single show?
+TVs are a great source of entertainment, but what happens when your television suddenly starts restarting continuously, refusing to finish a single show?
+Whether you’re binge-watching your favorite classic series or playing the latest video game.
 If your TV is stuck in an endless restart loop, this article will help you fix that problem.

 Common Causes of TV Restarting